PostgREST/postgrest/docs/examples/python-requests-jwt.md

 ## Accessing PostgREST API using Python Requests and Requests-JWT

-The following HTTP client example should work on Python 3.x.
-If you're using python < 3.x you may need to change the print functions to statements or use:

-    from __future__ import print_function

 This code relies on setting up the PostgreSQL auth functions and grants correctly first.
 Follow these instructions:

 http://postgrest.com/examples/users/